Navigate

 Step 1

-node scripts/economist-podcasts/checks-and-balance/extract.mjs --catalog --include-tracked --from 2024-03-01 --title-contains "Welcome to New York" --tail-minutes 15
+node scripts/podcast-series/economist/checks-and-balance/extract.mjs --catalog --include-tracked --from 2024-03-01 --title-contains "Welcome to New York" --tail-minutes 15

 Step 2

-node scripts/economist-podcasts/_merge-batch.cjs scripts/economist-podcasts/checks-and-balance/batches/YYYY-MM-DD_batch.json --replace
+node scripts/podcast-series/_merge-batch.cjs scripts/podcast-series/economist/checks-and-balance/batches/YYYY-MM-DD_batch.json --replace

 Step 3